Charl-AI/Charl-AI.github.io/src/blog/dataloaders/index.md

     return img, label
 ```

 Okay, now we have something that works quite nicely in the real-world!
 The only problem is that the code is quite long and fiddly.
-It would be nice if we could refactor this into some usable components...
+It would be nice if we could refactor this into some reusable components...

 ## The `stochaching` library